Psychological First Aid

 PFA training courses equip people to provide emotional and practical support to individuals and whānau who have experienced a large-scale disaster or a personal traumatic incident.

-These courses are designed for anyone working with people and communities following an emergency or distressing event.
+Run by Red Cross, these courses are designed for anyone working with people and communities following an emergency or distressing event.

 Learning outcomes